haiderarbaz/web-dev-tortoise-edition/day-18/DAY-18.md

-# Day 18 - Hand-On CSS Challenges
+# Day 18 - Hands-On CSS Challenges

 A collection of 3 beginner-friendly CSS challenges focusing on text styling, button design, and borders.

-- Challenge - 1: Change Text Color
+- Challenge - 01: Change Text Color

-- Challenge - 2: Style a Button
+- Challenge - 02: Style a Button

-- Challenge - 3: Add a Dashed Border with Border Radius
+- Challenge - 03: Add a Dashed Border with Border Radius

 ---